prashantpawarpr/dotfile/README.md

 # dotfile

-dot file of nvim , tmux
+this file is changed by me in terminal dot file of nvim , tmux